Aspasia1337/IATResolution/README.md

-# Hunting the Invisible - Reverse Engineering Runtime Import Resolution
+# Reverse Engineering Runtime Import Resolution in Practice

 ![technique](https://img.shields.io/badge/Technique-Runtime%20IAT-red) ![tools](https://img.shields.io/badge/Tools-IDA%20%7C%20x64dbg%20%7C%20Python-green)

 ## Context and Relevance
-This repository documents a **runtime import resolution technique used by Valve Anti-Cheat (VAC)** in several runtime modules distributed to users.
-While the specific modules analyzed here are no longer actively enforced, the technique itself remains relevant and is preserved for technical documentation and reverse engineering reference.
+This repository documents a **classic Windows runtime import resolution technique** observed in a real-world module.

+The mechanism itself is neither new nor unusual in Windows internals: dynamically resolving APIs instead of relying on the static Import Address Table has been used for decades in packers, protectors, anti-cheat systems and malware.

+However, for analysts coming from environments such as Android, where symbols, JNI boundaries and framework APIs provide early semantic context, encountering a nearly empty Import Address Table can make the program initially appear inert during static analysis.

+The goal of this write-up is therefore not to introduce a novel method, but to **walk through a practical example and show how to recognize and reason about it during reverse engineering**.

 ---
-Imagine you are analyzing a suspicious executable, intent on uncovering its true nature.
-You open it in your preferred disassembler, expecting to find the usual clues, but immediately something feels *off*.
-Not just a little off, profoundly so.
-The Import Address Table (IAT), a fundamental structure in Windows executables that declares all external API dependencies, is almost **empty**.
-According to the Portable Executable (PE) headers, this program barely imports anything at all.
-There are no obvious calls to memory allocation functions, no thread creation routines, and no evidence of suspicious behavior on paper.

-Yet, this stark emptiness stands in sharp contrast to the binary’s observed behavior.
+When analyzing Windows binaries, a sparse Import Address Table is often an intentional design choice rather than an anomaly.

+In this case, the executable imports almost no high-level APIs according to the PE headers.
+Statically, the program appears to lack memory allocation, thread creation, or process interaction capabilities.

+Yet during execution, the binary performs all of these operations normally.

+This apparent contradiction is a well-known consequence of **runtime API resolution**: the program does not declare its dependencies in the PE file, but reconstructs them dynamically in memory and uses the resulting table as its effective Import Address Table.

+This contrasts with the behavior observed during execution.
 Below, we present **two binaries opened in IDA**, displayed exactly as static analysis reveals them.
 The first is a **typical binary**, with a large and explicit Import Address Table clearly outlining its external dependencies:

 <p align="center">
   <img src="images/CommonImports.png" alt="Binary with conventional Import Address Table" width="1000"/>